OU-Tulsa Student Counseling Services

 Participation in group counseling requires status as an OU student or medical resident.
 Please feel free to call our office at 918-660-3109 if you have questions regarding group counseling.

-OU-Tulsa Student Affairs' Counseling Psychologist is available to consult with students, faculty and staff who might have questions about mental health issues, the counseling referral process, or general psychological concerns.
+Our Student Counseling Services staff is available to consult with students, faculty, and staff who might have questions about mental health issues, the counseling referral process, or other related concerns.

-Upon request, the psychologist is available for individual, group or classroom consultation.
-Within normal operating service hours, Counseling Services can discuss issues with students, faculty and staff, assist with crisis situations in person or by phone, and provide referral information and recommendations regarding situations or events.
-Privacy and confidentiality will be in full compliance with the guidelines established by the American Psychologist Association, State and Federal laws, and HIPAA.
+Upon request, our Counselor is available for individual, group or classroom consultation.
+Our staff can discuss issues with students, faculty and staff, assist with crisis situations in person or by phone, and provide referral information and recommendations regarding situations or events.
+Privacy and confidentiality will be in full compliance with all ethical guidelines, State and Federal laws, and HIPAA.

-Scheduling is flexible within the counselor's working hours.
+Scheduling is flexible during the typical work week.
 Programs or workshops may include: